Alexander Revell

 Alexander Hamilton Revell Sr. (January 6, 1858 – March 13, 1931) was an American businessman from Chicago who in 1876 founded Alexander H. Revell & Co. and built it into a large furniture retailer.

 Biography

 Alexander Hamilton Revell was born in Chicago, on January 6, 1858.
 He worked at a variety of jobs while attending night schools.

-He married Maude B. Richardson in 1889, having one child together.
+He married Maude B. Richardson in 1889, having three children together.

 He was a charter member of the Field Museum of Natural History and sponsored a 1927 trip to Alaska to collect Kodiak bear specimens.
 He was also a member of the Chicago Board of Education and a director of the World's Columbian Exposition.